whiteblock/gossipsub-testing/README.md

 The metrics computed are:
 1. **TotalNanoTime (Message Dissemination Time)** - the time (in nano seconds) for the message to disseminate to all nodes in the network.
-2. **LastDeliveryHop** - the hop count of the last message that is delivered by a [pubsub] protocol or, in other words, is the maximum number of hops that a message must be forwarded in the overlay before it is delivered.
+2. **LastDeliveryHop (LDH)** - the hop count of the last message that is delivered by a [pubsub] protocol or, in other words, is the maximum number of hops that a message must be forwarded in the overlay before it is delivered.

 ## Network Topology Generation

-To evaluate the performance and reliability of the gossipsub protocol, we test the host-client implementation against two types of topologies: fully connected and random-connected using the [Barabasi-Albert (B-A)](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) model.
-While these topologies may present an oversimplification, it is unclear what the resulting topologies of Eth2 due to large contingency on the final discovery service protocol deployed.
-Thus, this research effort will attempt to test gossipsub in a fully connected network as well as random topologies generated by known methods in order to evaluate gossipsub's performance.
+To evaluate gossipsub’s performance and reliability, we tested the protocol against two types of topologies: fully connected and random-connected using the [Barabasi-Albert (B-A)](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) model.
+While these topologies may present an oversimplification, Ethereum 2.0’s  resulting topology is largely contingent on the final discovery service protocol deployed.
+Until the discovery service is finalized, it is of interest to test against known topology models.

-#### Random Scale-Free Network Topology (Barabasi-Albert or B-A):
+#### Random Scale-Free Network Topology (Barabasi-Albert or "B-A"):

 In 1999, Barabasi and Albert observed that the world wide web exhibited a scale-free nature and preferential attachment.
-Scale-free networks follow a power-law degree distribution, and preferential attachment describes the likelihood of a node connecting to nodes with high degrees.
+Scale-free networks follow a power-law degree distribution, and preferential attachment describes the likelihood of a node connecting to nodes with high degrees of connectivity.
 Inspired by this Barabasi-Albert (B-A) model was created to generate random network topologies with both a power-law degree distribution and preferential attachment.
-As described by Albert-Barabasi in [[3]](#References) topology generation is "grown" starting with a small number $m_0$ of nodes.
-At each time step, a new node with *m &le; m<sub>0</sub>* edges that link the new node to $m$ different nodes currently present in the network. *m* is the *input degree parameter*.
-When choosing nodes, the probability *&Pi;* that a new node will connect to some node $i$ depends on the degree *k<sub>i</sub>* of node *i* such that:
+As described by Albert-Barabasi in [[3]](#References) topology generation is "grown" starting with a small number *m<sub>0</sub>* of nodes.
+At each time step, a new node with *m &le; m<sub>0</sub>* edges that link the new node to *m* different nodes currently present in the network is created. ***m*** is the **B-A input degree parameter**.
+When choosing nodes, the probability *&Pi;* that a new node will connect to some node *i* depends on the degree *k<sub>i</sub>* of node *i* such that:

 <a align="center" href="https://www.codecogs.com/eqnedit.php?latex=\fn_jvn&space;\Pi(k_i)&space;=&space;\frac{k_{i}}{\sum_{j}&space;k_{j}}" target="_blank"><img src="https://latex.codecogs.com/png.latex?\fn_jvn&space;\Pi(k_i)&space;=&space;\frac{k_{i}}{\sum_{j}&space;k_{j}}" title="\Pi(k_i) = \frac{k_{i}}{\sum_{j} k_{j}}" /></a>